Why are Nursery Rhymes Important?

 “Rhyming skills make it easier for children to learn about sequences of letters and especially about sequences shared by words which also rhyme.
 It also enhances phonological sensitivity (rhyme and phoneme detection) in general, which in turn enhances reading.
 There is a powerful and lasting connection between the children’s early knowledge of nursery rhymes and aspects of their linguistic development later on.”

-It is evident that rhymes have long-term and positive implications for childhood developmental milestones.
+It is evident that rhymes have long-term and positive implications for Early childhood developmental milestones.
 Let us now try and understand the basics of rhymes.

 What is a Rhyme?